eddie-z-ng/WafelLocator/README.md

 Possible todos:
--Minimize the network requests and data (e.g. remove the need for jQuery, jQuery UI, etc.)
+*Minimize the network requests and data (e.g. remove the need for jQuery, jQuery UI, etc.)
--Make it more sleek and stylish for mobile
+*Make it more sleek and stylish for mobile
--Evaluate autocomplete Geocoding for start address (and add it if feasible) -Cache more stuff in LocalStorage if possible -Modularize the PlotterModule more, allowing for possible reuse in other mashups in the future
+*Evaluate autocomplete Geocoding for start address (and add it if feasible) *Cache more stuff in LocalStorage if possible *Modularize the PlotterModule more, allowing for possible reuse in other *mashups in the future
--Any number of user interface tweaks...
+*Any number of user interface tweaks...
--Refactor, refactor, refactor
+*Refactor, refactor, refactor